Grab & Go Kids Planner

 You're time-pressed enough, so we're happy to do the research and find the best things to do and places to go, both locally and within reasonable striking distance.

-Look for the kids’ planner each Wednesday, and help us build the planner with your own suggestions and tips—just add them to the comment box.
-Even if you disagree with our picks, let us know.
+Help us build the planner with your own suggestions and tips — just add them to the comment box.
 We want to hear from you!

 FAMILY BEST BETS OF THE WEEK